sebastiandotdev/query/README.md

-# Welcome to the Terminal, Console and Command-Line repo
+# Welcome to the Terminal

 This repository contains the source code for: